 Students may enter the Professional phase of the PA Program as graduate students into the two-year master's (M.S.P.A.S.) degree program.
 The term "professional phase" refers specifically to the full time 24-month training program during which the student trains to be a physician assistant.
-The professional phase consists of ten- and one-half months of didactic instruction followed by thirteen- and one-half months of clinical instruction.
+The professional phase consists of twelve months of didactic instruction followed by twelve months of clinical instruction.
 Upon completion of this phase, students will graduate with a Master's Degree in Physician Assistant Studies and are eligible to take the Physician Assistant National Certifying Exam (PANCE) through the National Commission on Certification of Physician Assistants (NCCPA).
-The term "PA Program" refers only to the professional phase of the training at King's College.
-The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation - Continued status to the King's College Physician Assistant Program sponsored by King's College.
-Accreditation - Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.
-Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
-The approximate date for the next validation review of the program will be March 2027.
-The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.